Regulations for the 2015 UTMB« / CCC« / TDS« / OCC

-The Trailers du Mont Blanc (association loi 1901 registered in the official journal of 29/11/ 2003 under the n° 1627, Club FFA n° 074060) and the Sarl Autour du Mont-Blanc co-organise The North Face® Ultra-Trail du Mont-Blanc® with the assistance of the communes of Chamonix, Les Houches, Saint-Gervais, Les Contamines, Hauteluce, Beaufort, Bourg-Saint-Maurice, Seez, La Thuile, Pré Saint-Didier, Courmayeur, Morgex, Orsières (La Fouly, Champex-Lac), Trient and Vallorcine.
+The Trailers du Mont Blanc (association law 1901 registered officially on 29/11/ 2003 under n° 1627, Club FFA n° 074060) and Sarl Autour du Mont-Blanc co-organise the Ultra-Trail du Mont-Blanc® with the assistance of the communes of Chamonix, Les Houches, Saint-Gervais, Les Contamines, Hauteluce, Beaufort, Bourg-Saint-Maurice, Seez, La Thuile, Pré Saint-Didier, Courmayeur, Morgex, Orsières (La Fouly, Champex-Lac), Trient and Vallorcine.

-- The UTMB® [Ultra-Trail du Mont-Blanc®]: around 168km with about 9,600 metres of height gain, starts from Chamonix, in semi-autonomy and in 46 hours maximum.
+- The UTMB® [Ultra-Trail du Mont-Blanc®]: around 170km with about 10,000 metres of height gain, starts from Chamonix, in semi-autonomy and in 46 hours maximum.

 - The OCC [Orsières-Champex-Chamonix] around 53km for about 3,300 metres of height gain, starts from Orsières, in semi-autonomy within a maximum of 14 hours.